andrea-calligaris/ff8-sounds-catalog/sound-information.md

 What I've labeled "enemy calls" are all the intro calls that monsters make when starting a battle.
 These also include sound effects for human bosses, even though they are not "calls".

 Some monster calls are also played during the battle, for example right before the monster is about to perform a particular attack, or when performing some special skill.
-Here's a list of all the particular cases.
+Below there's a list of all these particular cases.

+All intro calls are technically played but only the last monster's call is heard.
+The order depends on the game version.
+So, for example, in the Granaldo boss fight, on PC you only hear the Raldo call, while in the PSX version you only hear Granaldo's call.

 - `183 Elvoret`: before _Storm Breath_
 - `190 X-ATM092 stomps a leg`: **x2** before _Leg Strike_, then **x1**